-- Wet chalk/poster colours

-- Number Line

-- Stick puppets
+- Number Line - Stick puppets

-- 1. Distribute the stick puppets.
-Draw a number line on the floor of the class using wet chalk/poster colours. - 2.
+- 1. Distribute the stick puppets. - 2.
 Ask children to begin by placing a stick puppet at number 10 on the Number Line.
 Tell them to call out the numbers as they jump backwards, one place at a time.